patrick-blom/firefly_luciferin_wiki/Quick-start.md

 ## Install LED strip behind you monitor
 - This is an easy step, a little bit of double sided tape, easy to remove, easy to fix.
 **NOTE:** If you want to use the automatically generated configuration, **your first LED should be positioned in the bottom half of your monitor**.
+LED strip can be placed clockwise or anticlockwise.

 <img width="500" src="https://raw.githubusercontent.com/sblantipodi/firefly_luciferin/master/data/img/moitorled.png">